CodeRahman/JIGSAWS-DATA/README.md

-# Machine Learning-Based Human Skill Estimation for Assistive Robotics
+# Human Skill Estimation from Kinematic Motion

-**NSF REU SITE: HUMANS MOVE — University of Wyoming, Summer 2026**
+Machine learning-based estimation of human skill from kinematic movement features, developed during the **NSF REU SITE: HUMANS MOVE** program at the **University of Wyoming**.

-This project investigates whether task-independent characteristics of human movement can be used to estimate human skill using machine learning, with the long-term goal of supporting adaptive shared-autonomy systems in assistive robotics.
+This project investigates whether general characteristics of human motion can be used to estimate skill, with the long-term goal of supporting adaptive shared-autonomy systems in assistive robotics.

-Using kinematic data from the **JHU-ISI Gesture and Skill Assessment Working Set (JIGSAWS)**, I developed an end-to-end pipeline for processing robotic movement data, extracting interpretable motion features, analyzing their relationships with skill, and training regression models to estimate Global Rating Scale (GRS) scores.

 ---

+## Overview

+Assistive robotic systems often provide a fixed or manually selected level of assistance.
+A system capable of estimating a user's skill from their movement could eventually adapt its behavior according to the user's current ability.

+This project focuses on the **skill-estimation component** of that broader problem.

+Using the **JHU-ISI Gesture and Skill Assessment Working Set (JIGSAWS)**, I developed an end-to-end machine learning pipeline to:

+- Process robotic kinematic data
+- Extract interpretable movement features
+- Analyze relationships between motion and skill
+- Train regression models to predict skill scores
+- Evaluate generalization to unseen subjects
+- Investigate which movement characteristics contribute most to prediction

+---

 ## Research Question

-**Can task-independent characteristics of human movement be used to estimate skill, and can machine learning models learn these relationships well enough to support future adaptive shared-autonomy systems?**
+> **Can task-independent characteristics of human movement be used to estimate skill using machine learning?**

-Many assistive robotic systems use fixed or manually selected levels of assistance.
-A system capable of estimating a user's skill from their movement could eventually adapt the amount or type of assistance it provides.

-This project explores the **skill-estimation component** of that broader problem.
+A secondary question is whether such a skill estimator could eventually serve as an input to an adaptive shared-autonomy system.

 ---

-## Project Pipeline
+## Research Pipeline

 ```text
 JIGSAWS Kinematic Data